-The Early Childhood (EC) working group is a team of EC researchers and leaders committed to improving the health of young children through improved research and practice in out‐of‐home care settings.
+The Early Childhood (EC) working group is a team of EC researchers and leaders committed to improving the health of young children through improved research and practice in setting where children spend time.
 The working group is a collaborative effort of the Robert Wood Johnson Foundation’s Healthy Eating Research (HER) and Active Living Research (ALR) programs and the Centers for Disease Control and Prevention’s (CDC) Nutrition and Obesity Policy Research and Evaluation Network (NOPREN) and Physical Activity Policy Research Network (PAPRN).
 The HER national program office, based at Duke University and the University of Minnesota, serves as the coordinating body.

 Membership in the working group is open to all with an interest in obesity prevention research and evaluation in the childcare/early childhood setting, including on topics related to nutrition, physical activity, and sedentary behaviors.
 The primary population of interest is children ages 0 to 5 years in a variety of out‐of‐home settings, including child care (both centers and homes), preschool, pre‐Kindergarten, and Head Start.

 The mission of the Early Childhood (EC) working group is to build a multi-disciplinary network of researchers and leaders from academia, non‐profit organizations, government, and other funding agencies to increase the amount and quality of research and best practices in promoting optimal physical and cognitive development through the promotion of healthy eating, and to support and facilitate the development and implementation of evidence‐informed policies.
 Special emphasis is placed on equity and addressing the needs of lower‐income and racial/ethnic minority populations at highest risk for low diet quality and/or obesity.